yasulab/gpt4docs/README.md

 - Money Forward: A comprehensive financial management platform empowering users with tools for budgeting, expense tracking, and financial planning, all in one seamless digital ecosystem.
 - Coincheck: A user-friendly cryptocurrency exchange platform offering secure trading, wallet services, and diverse digital asset options for both novice and experienced investors.

-In 2023 and later, we will go into **next advanced project**, which automates documentation process as possible by using LLM and Git/GitHub.
-How much we use LLM model would be a difficult point because it costs, but the verified business model above can afford some budget.
-So this project, in other words, is going to clarify an appropriate balance and how much we can fully-automate documentation project.
+technically In 2023 and later, we will go into **next advanced project**, which tries to automate documentation process by using the obtained budget and LLM/Git/GitHub.
+The point would be how much we use LLM to automate in a cost-effective way because it costs.
+So this project, in other words, is going to clarify an appropriate balance and how much we can automate documentation project technically and sustainably.

 <br>